Updated for 2017!

 People can start lining up for shows and parades nearly one hour or more before they actually start.
 This means while large groups are gathering in one spot, you can take advantage of what can be shorter wait times for roller coasters.
 The lines will fill back up right after the entertainment ends.
 I’m not saying choose rides OVER parades and shows, because Disney absolutely has some of the best of both.
 But if your group isn’t that into seeing live entertainment, then use that time wisely for more popular rides with potentially shorter waits.

 Shows like PhilHarmagic, Little Mermaid, and the Muppets 3D movie are all housed in large theaters.
 Your impulse will be to hurry inside, but the better plan is to hang back.
 The first guests through the doors are instructed to walk all the way to the end of the rows.
 If you want to sit in the middle, our favorite viewing spot, let other people go in before you.

 However, if you do rush into the theater and find yourself sitting at the beginning (which is now the end) of the row, cheer up, because you are in prime position to get out of the theater faster to move to your next attraction.

-If you haven’t been to Disney World in a long time but are now taking kids with you, know that things have drastically changed in the last few years, especially with FASTPASS.
+If you haven’t been to Disney World in a long time but are now taking kids with you, know that things have drastically changed in the last few years, especially changes from the paper FASTPASSes.
 Now, you can schedule FastPass+ rides in advance, but you cannot make them for the same ride.
 You should have seen my sons’ faces when I said we were unable to schedule three passes for Space Mountain.
 Both over the age of 15 now, this is a disappointment they still suffer through every single trip.